Master of Science in Nursing

 Delivery Mode: Online

-Clinical practicum experiences occur in primary care settings under supervision of qualified preceptors for a minimum of 500 direct care hours.
-Courses are taught in a primarily online format with opportunities for synchronous web-based interactions with faculty and peers as well as brief on-campus intensives that focus on skills and advanced practice.
-The program can be completed in five semesters.
+Clinical practicum experiences occur in acute-care settings under supervision of acute-care physicians and advanced practice providers for a minimum of 500 direct-care hours.
+Courses are taught in a primarily online format with opportunities for synchronous web-based interactions with faculty and peers as well as brief on-campus intensives that focus on skills and advanced practice and procedures.
+The expected time for completion of the program is 5 semesters taking the typical two courses per semester.

 Program Learning Outcomes